 Now, Aethelred only becomes aware of it at the same time as he learns that his wife, Aethelflaed (Millie Brady), is looking to become the saviour of the Mercians.
 The humiliation!
 Eardwulf might be able to redeem himself in leading the Mercian army but Aethelred’s an unforgiving sort, promising to castrate Eardwulf for his trouble, and it seems no idle threat.
 What patience Aethelred had is fast running out.
 It had taken two seasons for him to violently lose it with Eardwulf’s predecessor.

 The biggest display of anger comes from a Viking character.
-Cnut (Magnus Bruun) learns – so he thinks – of the death of one of his sons, taken as collateral by Uhtred (Alexander Dreymon) in the previous episode.
+Cnut (Magnus Bruun) learns – so he thinks – of the death of one of his sons, taken as collateral by Uhtred of Bebbanburg (Alexander Dreymon) in the previous episode.
 The end of the last episode had seen Viking horsemen lining up outside the devasted Mercian settlement of Aegelesburg (Aylesbury).
 In this episode they make their presence known, demanding that Lady Aethelflaed give herself up.
 Uhtred performs a rather macabre sleight of hand during a grim standoff, and sends the hapless Vikings on their way, back to Cnut… let’s just say that in The Last Kingdom it’s best to deliver bad news at a suitable distance.

 Cnut’s anger about his dead son provides more than a standard ‘you have failed me’ TV trope.
 Cnut’s partner Brida (Emily Cox) cautions the need to hold back from turning anger into a strategic mistake, a historical lesson that Cnut would have been well advised to act on.
 Historically, Viking armies tried to avoid battle.
 But there’s no holding back a tide of anger: “It does not matter where we fight,” Cnut shouts, throwing out his arms expansively, “we have a thousand warriors!”